Updated on: 11/13/2019

 According to the AAP, infants and toddlers under the age of two should always use a rear-facing car seat until they exceed that age or exceed the seat’s height or weight recommendations.
 Children who are too big for a rear-facing seat should use a belt-positioning booster seat until a normal seat belt fits properly – typically between the ages of 8 and 12.

 Furthermore, the AAP says that when a seat belt begins to fit more appropriately, children should use seat belts in the back seat of the car until they reach the age of 13.
 Then, the organization says, it is more appropriate for children to be in the front seat of a vehicle.

 “The most important finding from this study is that, while age and racial disparities exist, overall few children are using the restraints recommended for their age group, and many children over five are sitting in the front seat,” says Dr. Michelle Macy, one of the study’s authors.
 “Our findings demonstrate that not all children have been reached equally by community-based public education campaigns and the passage of child safety seat laws in 48 states.
 Further development and dissemination of culturally specific programs that have demonstrated success in promoting restraint use among minority children are necessary.”

 Interestingly enough, the study also found that an adult driver who did not wear a seat belt was 23 times more likely to have an unrestrained child in a car seat, indicating that parents’ own car safety habits can be correlated to car seats and the safety of their own children.

 Washington State Child Injury Attorneys

 If your child has been injured in a car accident, you may be entitled to financial compensation for injuries and medical bills.
-Contact the Davis Law Group at 206-727-4000 today to schedule a free, no-obligation consultation.
+Contact the Washington state personal injury lawyers at Davis Law Group at 206-727-4000 today to schedule a free, no-obligation consultation.